krantirk/krantirk/README.md

 ### Hello friends! 👋

-🔭 I’m currently working as a Senior Data Scientist at TCS.
+🔭 I’m currently working as a Senior Data Scientist .

 🌱 I’m currently working on  how to build deep learning models!